jeyachandranj/Event_Management_React/README.md

 Students could register for events and make payments using Razorpay integration.
 The platform also provided a comprehensive calendar view where users could click on dates to see a list of events scheduled for that day.

-Unfortunately, I don't have a link to the project on Github, but I can provide more details or discuss specific aspects if you're interested!